How to organize documents in a data room hero.

 When should I set up a data room?

-Before you start actively fundraising - not when an investor asks for it.
-Scrambling to put together a data room after an investor shows interest is a red flag.
+Scrambling to put together a data room after a client shows interest is a red flag.
 Set it up before you start sending pitch decks.
 At minimum, have your pitch deck, financial model, and basic legal docs ready before your first outreach.

 How many documents should be in a data room?